E-Camacho314/GameRoulette/README.md

 </div>

-## 📖 Overview
+## Overview

 GameRoulette is a full-stack iOS app that connects to your Steam library and recommends what to play next.
-Build a personal library, set priorities, mark games complete, and hit the roulette button to get a smart, ranked list of what to play — powered by a content-based filtering algorithm running on a Go backend.
+Build a personal library, set priorities, mark games complete, and hit the roulette button to get a smart, ranked list of what to play; powered by a content-based filtering algorithm running on a Go backend.

+NOTE: Firebase is used in the Go backend.
+Steam IDs are provided in the .txt file for testing.

-## ✨ Features
+## Features

-- 🎮 **Steam Integration** — Browse and search Steam's full catalog, pull in details, screenshots, genres, and descriptions
+-  **Steam Integration** - Browse and search Steam's full catalog, pull in details, screenshots, genres, and descriptions
-- 📚 **Personal Library** — Add games, set priority (High / Medium / Low), and mark them complete
+-  **Personal Library** — Add games, set priority (High / Medium / Low), and mark them complete
-- 🤖 **Smart Recommendations** — Content-based filtering using TF-IDF weighted cosine similarity + Maximal Marginal Relevance (MMR) to surface relevant *and* diverse picks
+-  **Smart Recommendations** — Content-based filtering using TF-IDF weighted cosine similarity + Maximal Marginal Relevance (MMR) to surface relevant *and* diverse picks
-- 🎲 **Roulette Mode** — Get 5 ranked recommendations from your library; falls back to Steam catalog for new users
+-  **Roulette Mode** — Get 5 ranked recommendations from your library; falls back to Steam catalog for new users
-- 🎨 **Theming** — Customizable UI themes
+-  **Theming** — Customizable UI themes

-## 🛠️ Tech Stack
+##  Tech Stack

 **Frontend**
 - <img src="https://img.shields.io/badge/Swift-FA7343?style=for-the-badge&logo=swift&logoColor=white" alt="Swift"/>